Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 *Full disclosure: I'm the author of both Patch for Purists and Expansion Delay which are recommended in this guide.*

+There are *Essential* and *Optional* steps.
+It might be a bit confusing that these are mixed up but this is because the order of installation actually matters.
+Some mods provide patches for previously installed mods.

 # §1 Essential Mods

 ## Step 1.1: Before we begin (Essential)